HOW TO USE A BRAD NAILER?

 - The device should be loaded with enough nails for a particular project.

-- The air compressor should be allowed to pressurise before it is connected to the nailer.
+- The air compressor should be allowed to pressurize before it is connected to the nailer.

 - The device should then be tested to check if it is working properly before being used for the project.